+Cardiovascular disease (CVD), the leading cause of death globally, is a heavy strain on our healthcare systems.
 Cardiovascular disease occurs as a result of reduced blood flow to the heart, brain or body and includes coronary heart disease, cerebrovascular disease and peripheral arterial disease (diseases of the blood vessels supplying the heart, brain and arms and legs).
-Reduced blood flow may be a result of a blood clot or due to a build-up of fatty acids in the arteries causing them to narrow.
-This can result in a heart attack or stroke.
+Reduced blood flow may be a result of a blood clot or due to a build-up of fatty acids in the arteries causing them to narrow and the impact may result in a heart attack or stroke.

 Lipid tests aim to assess the risk of cardiovascular disease by screening for abnormalities of triglyceride and cholesterol levels in the blood.
 Triglycerides and cholesterol are types of fat in the blood.
 Triglycerides, the main constituent of body fat, is produced by the liver as well as obtained through diet (meats, dairy produce and cooking oils).
 Cholesterol is a fat-like substance found in all cells of the body and is produced by the liver for use by the body; its uses include making hormones, vitamin D, and substances that assist in food digestion.
 Triglycerides and cholesterol contribute to the build-up of fatty deposits, and thus lipid profiling enables preventative measures to be taken to maintain safe levels and reduce the chances of cardiovascular disease.

 Early detection of risk factors means early intervention and often with lifestyle changes patients can combat the risks associated with Cardiovascular Disease.